 Internet Content Provider (ICP).
-Choose this version if you are an ICP or an independent software vendor (ISV), and you want to create a customized version of Internet Explorer for customers who already have Internet accounts.
-As an ICP, you can also create a custom browser if you plan to use the Microsoft® Referral Server as part of the custom package.
+Choose this version if you are an ICP or an independent software vendor (ISV) and want to create a customized version of Internet Explorer for customers who already have Internet accounts.
+As an ICP, you can also create a custom browser if you plan to use the Microsoft Referral Server as part of the custom package.
 This referral server, which provides information about Internet service providers in your area, is maintained by Microsoft.
 You can link to sign-up servers using this referral server.

 Some features may not be available, depending on your license agreement.
 For more information, consult your contract.

 You can use all IEAK versions to customize portions of the Setup program for Internet Explorer: